andrewcargill/sawmillgo/README.md

 Content Addition: The creator adds content to the project, either directly in the project document or within a separate collection linked to the project.
 Reporting: On project completion, data from the project and any creator-specific contributions are compiled into a final report accessible to the sawmill and the creator.
 This structure facilitates clear separation of roles and responsibilities while ensuring that data flow between creators and the sawmill system is streamlined and secure.
 The exact implementation details, such as how data is stored, queried, and secured, would depend on specific application requirements and Firestore configurations.

+### Reports Generation Notes
+The end product should display a QR Code.
+It is this QR code the the customer / product owner uses to access the report on the life journey of their product.
+The QR code will open a webpage where our system will populate a template with the data specific to that product.

+This is managed by the sawmill via Projects.
+This is where wood is allocated and then assigned to a creator to turn into the end product.

+#### QR Code Generation
+QR Codes are created via the projects module.
+On all verified projects you have the option to generate report.
+Here you can generate a QR code and view the end report.
+The module responsible for this is 'ProjectReportGenerator.jsx'

+#### Live Product Report
+The report retrieves data based on the planks allocated to the project.
+The report uses the following data collections:
+ - creators profile
+ - creators diary entries for the project
+ - creators description and hero image for the project
+ - sawmill profile
+ - plank data (images, miller, sawmill notes, drying information)
+ - parent log data (date, length, location)
+ - parent tree data (image, lumberjack, reason for milling, date, location)

+The data is live, meaning that all updates to trees, logs, planks, sawmill and creator profiles and diary entries will effect the end report.
+The component responsible for this is 'ProductDocument.jsx'